reasonml-old/reason-react/documentation.md

 - `renderToNodeWithClassName : ReactRe.reactElement => string => unit`: convenience.
 Finds the (first) element of the provided class name and `render` to it.

+- `renderToNodeWithId : ReactRe.reactElement => string => unit`: convenience.
+Finds the element of the provided id and `render` to it.

 ## ReactDOMServer

 Reason-React's equivalent `ReactDOMServerRe` exposes: